 You see how, even though I know the power of Jesus Christ to deliver from and nullify such a claim, I will not even give it air-time.
 How the angels of heaven must weep each time they hear that proclamation, in whatever language.
 How they must long to hear Christians audibly proclaim, ‘Jesus Christ is King of kings, to the glory of God the Father.’

-the prophet Isaiah declared and decreed:
+The prophet Isaiah declared and decreed:

 Isa 40:5 … the glory of the LORD shall be revealed, and all flesh shall see it together: for the mouth of the LORD hath spoken.